uploader-window/webpack/README.md

 ### Notes

 - You can use `npm` instead of `yarn` too (just type `npm` instead of the word `yarn` in the examples above)
+- To modify the source, view the `index.js` file in `src` directory